Who are the Suffering:

 Disclaimer!

-2. I am NOT here to treat or diagnose anyone here nor elsewhere!
+I am NOT here to treat or diagnose anyone both now or in the future!

-3. Some things shown/discussed in this presentation might be considered “explicit content” as we will be explaining some issues women can have with their reproductive organs, images of organs, and naming body parts.
+Some things shown/discussed in this presentation might be considered “explicit content” as we will be explaining some issues the reproductive organs can have, images of organs during surgery, and naming body parts.

-4. I do NOT wish to offend, but my knowledge only extends to my personal experience.
+I do NOT wish to offend anyone of a different race / ethnicity or identity, but my knowledge only extends to my personal experience, and those that share information to me.

 What is Endometriosis?